 The career path you map out for yourself is not your only route to success.
 Life has a way of redirecting you down different roads, but unimaginable achievement and fulfilment can be found down all of them if you choose to step up and apply your hospitality skillset, as class of 2017 alumna, Marija Dimitrijević, found out.

 Born and raised in Bosnia and Herzegovina, Marija knew she wanted a career in hospitality from a young age.
-At 19 she started a Bachelor’s in International Business, and at 23 she enrolled on a Les Roches Masters.
-After graduation a year later in 2017, she went straight onto a training program at Marriott, working her way through various departments.
+At 19 she started a Bachelor’s in International Business, and at 23 she enrolled in a Les Roches Masters.
+After graduating a year later in 2017, she went straight into a training program at Marriott, working her way through various departments.

 And now?
 Now Marija is Business Operations Lead at an energy tech startup and has just won a prestigious PODIM pitching competition to secure Venture Capitalist support for the business.
 It’s incredible where life, and a Les Roches hospitality skillset, can take you.

 “I went to the US and did my rooms division training at the Saint Regis in Aspen and had a really great experience.
 Within three months they’d promoted me to the front office, which I was really happy about because that’s what I wanted to do.”